EESI/Naive_Bayes/README.md

 Owner: Gail Rosen, gailr at ece dot drexel dot edu

 ## Usage
-Pick one of the execution [modes]: train to create or add new sequences to a savefile, or classify to use existing savefiles and classify reads.
+Pick one of the execution [modes]: train to create or add new sequences to a savefile (the .dat files), or classify to use existing savefiles and classify reads.
 In both cases, the [source dir] will contain the DNA sequences / reads.
 The benchmark mode is currently unsupported.

 When training, the tags will be expressed by placing each sequence into a subfolder of the source directory, by the name of its respective class.
-The same applies when classifying, since NBC++ currently checks at the end of its execution how many picks were correct, providing the user with its accuracy.

-If an unsupervised run is desired, for now the solution is to simply group all reads into one folder with an arbitrary tag.
+When classifying, make sure the folder only contains ONE file to be classified, and no other files.
+If there are multiple files, please concatenate them into one file.

+For training, NBC takes the kmer count file as input.
+If the file is sequence file, please use kmer count tools to generate the kmer count file.

+For classifying, by default, the program will output the max likelihood class for each read.
+If the -f option is specified, the program will output the log likelihoods for each class for each read, and the max likelihood class.
+If the sequence read contains no valid kmers (kmer = 0), the program will output "sequence contains no valid kmers" for the read.

 ```
-./NB.run [mode: train/classify/benchmark] [source dir] [options]
+./NB.run [mode: train/classify] [source dir] [options]

 Generic options:
   -h [ --help ]         Print help message